10 – Wonderful World

 Photo: Joost Evers / Anefo, CC0, via Wikimedia Commons

 Our Top 10 Art Garfunkel Songs list takes a listen to one of the most angelic voices in classic rock history.
 This article presents many of the gorgeous songs Art Garfunkel released as a solo artist after the breakup of Simon & Garfunkel.
 After celebrating one of the most successful runs a pop music duo had ever had, Paul Simon and Art Garfunkel turned towards solo careers at the start of the 1970s.
-While this article won’t explain the reasons behind the spit, it will examine some highlights of Art Garfunkel’s solo recording career.
-Many came in the mid-1970s when Art Garfunkel released a series of albums filled with some of the most stunning vocal performances ever…
+While this article won’t explain the reasons behind the split, it will examine some highlights of Art Garfunkel’s solo recording career.
+Many came in the mid-1970s, when Art Garfunkel released a series of albums featuring some of the most stunning vocal performances ever…

 # 10 – Wonderful World

 We open our top 10 Art Garfunkel songs list with an exceptional recording entitled “Wonderful World.”
-This is the ultimate version of this song that has been recorded by many.
+This is the ultimate version of this song, recorded by many.
 This stirring and touching recording featured the vocals of Art Garfunkel, Paul Simon, and James Taylor.
-Listen to them trade verses and then harmonize together.
+Listen to them trade verses, then harmonize.
 Are you in tears yet?
 The song was released on the album entitled Watermark.
 It was the second single released from the album.
 The album was released in 1978.
 The song was a hit on the US Billboard Easy Listening Charts, peaking at number one.
 “Wonderful World” was written by Sam Cooke.

 # 9 – Crying In The Rain